RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 export = $;
 ```

-A `.d.ts` will be used in place of a Javascript file, or even
+A `.d.ts` will be used in place of a JavaScript file, or even
-Typescript file, if put in the correct location.
+TypeScript file, if put in the correct location.
 See the section on
 Declaration Files for more information.

 ## Merging

-Typescript tries to provide types for Javascript values, but,
+TypeScript tries to provide types for JavaScript values, but,
 especially early in its life, the number of type constructors it had
 was limited, and usually based on OO.
 To increase the expressivity of
-this system, Typescript merges structures of different kinds that have
+this system, TypeScript merges structures of different kinds that have
 the same name.
 You can combine structures to represent a
-single Javascript value with multiple Typescript declarations.
+single JavaScript value with multiple TypeScript declarations.

 For example, you can represent a function that also has properties, or
 nested types: